A practical guide to choosing the perfect LED lighting for your office

 Recessed LED downlights

-Track spotlights for representational areas
+Track spotlights for showcase areas

 Colour temperature: what to choose for offices